 Up and down, in and out.
 Where are you going?
 This question can be interpreted on numerous levels, from the literal to the philosophical.
 I was interested in the sense of change that the question implies and began to create sculptures that explore the feeling of transition.
 Ladders were the basis of this series, as they are tools for moving up and down in a given space and are often used to represent the hierarchical levels of an organization or society.
-Both physically and conceptually, these ladders, chutes, graphs, and compasses invite us to consider our choices and/or a change of position.
+Both physically and conceptually, these ladders, slides, graphs, and compasses invite us to consider our choices and/or a change of position.

 A floral arrangement is the product of natural materials organized in an aesthetic way.
 Human creativity is imposed on nature.
 Within an arrangement, a plant becomes more than a natural object, it works as both a color and a shape.
 Attracted to these formal art qualities, I photographed plant material including blooms, petals, leaves, and stems assembled in man-made compositions.
 Set in wax, these botanical still-lifes explore the interplay between the natural and the artificial.
 Although derived from organic matter, they are ultimately synthetic.